MickGyver/vscode-amiga-blitzbasic/README.md

 `type` : `adf`

-`boot` : `true` for the booting disk, `false` for the other disk.
+`boot` : `true` to create a bootable disk (first disk of the game/app), `false` for any other disk.

 `supportName`: name of your adf, floppy, cdrom.
-It's the name that will be shown by workbench.
+It's the name that will be shown by Workbench.
 Choose a different name for each support entry of the config file.

-`exeToLaunch`: the exe to launch on startup sequence.
+`exeToLaunch`: the exe to launch in startup sequence.

 `includeDiskFontLibrary`: for bootable support, `true` if you do disk access in your software.